-We illustrate this issue in Figure~\ref{fig:FaultsFig} where we represent an example of a test input set in a two-dimensional feature space.
-Black dots refer to the inputs correctly predicted by the DNN under test while red dots represent the mispredicted ones.
-We select two subsets from the initial set and measure their corresponding misprediction rates.
-As we can see in Figure~\ref{fig:FaultsFig}, subset 1 is less diverse than subset 2 but has a higher misprediction rate.
-However, some of its mispredicted inputs are very similar and somewhat redundant.
-As a result, it can be argued that subset 2 is more diverse than subset 1 and is more informative for testing the model since its mispredicted inputs can potentially reveal more faults in the DNN model.
-Also, when considering in preliminary experiments (not included in this paper) the computation of misprediction rates in test input sets and studying their correlation with diversity and coverage, we found no statistically significant correlation for both diversity and coverage metrics.
-We suspected that accounting for a large number of redundant test inputs affected our correlation analysis.
-In any case, in practice, selecting or generating test inputs that trigger failures (i.e, mispredictions) is far more useful when these failures are diverse~\cite{zohdinasab2021deephyperion}.
+As a result, it can be argued that subset 2 is more diverse than subset 1 and is more informative for testing the model because its mispredicted inputs potentially reveal more faults in the DNN model.
+In preliminary experiments (not included in this paper), we evaluated the computation of misprediction rates in test input sets and studied their correlation with diversity and coverage and found no statistically significant correlation for both diversity and coverage metrics.
+We suspected that accounting for numerous redundant test inputs affected our correlation analysis.
+In practice, selecting or generating test inputs that trigger failures (i.e mispredictions) is far more useful when these failures are diverse~\cite{zohdinasab2021deephyperion}.
 A test set that repeatedly exposes the same problem in the DNN model is a waste of computational resources, especially when we have a limited testing budget and a high labeling cost for testing data~\cite{zohdinasab2021deephyperion}.
-This is why, similar to other studies comparing the effectiveness of test strategies with regular software, we want here to address the notion of faults detected in DNNs and study their association to diversity and coverage.
+This is why, similar to other studies comparing the effectiveness of test strategies with regular software, we want here to address the notion of faults detected in DNNs and study their association with diversity and coverage.